Serving California, Arizona, Nevada, Oregon, and Washington

 Regardless of your age, if you have a disability that prevents you from working, you may be able recover benefits from the Social Security Administration (SSA).
 There are two main benefit programs you can apply for, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
-If your application for either of these benefits programs is denied, talk to a qualified California Social Security Disability benefits attorney who can help you appeal and obtain the financial assistance you are entitled to.
+If your application for either of these benefits programs is denied, talk to a qualified Social Security Disability benefits attorney who can help you appeal and obtain the financial assistance you are entitled to.

 Social Security Disability Insurance (SSDI)